Daily unemployment claims decrease Sunday; Cooper discloses initial steps for receiving payments

-The number of unemployment insurance claims decreased Sunday for the second consecutive day, but remained at an abnormally high level, the N.C.
+The number of unemployment insurance claims decreased Sunday for the second consecutive day, but remained higher than normal, the N.C.
 Commerce Department said Monday.

 There were 20,203 claims Sunday, down from 22,044 on Saturday.
 The daily peak to date is 34,706 on March 20.

-Since March 16, there have been 287,262 claims filed, or which 87.2% of applicants cited the COVID-19 virus for the recent for their job loss, layoff from work, reduced wages or furlough.
+Since March 16, there have been 287,262 claims filed, for which 87.2% of applicants cited the COVID-19 virus for the recent for their job loss, layoff from work, reduced wages or furlough.

 By comparison, there were 3,533 claims for the week that ended March 14, according to U.S. Bureau of Labor Statistics data.